 - While cheap, red laser pointers are probably too weak to cause permanent eye damage, it's best not to stare into it or point it directly at people!
 A standard, cheap red laser pointer will, at its worst, probably just dazzle and maybe cause a brief headache or eye pain as well as a temporary loss of night vision.
 The farther you are away from it, the less dangerous it will be.

-- In some states and areas laser pointers are highly regulated or even illegal - including some U.S. and Australian states - check your local listings!
+- In some states and areas laser pointers are highly regulated or even illegal - including some U.S. and Australian states/localities - check your local listings!

 - It is NOT recommended that any but cheap, red laser pointers be used for this purpose.
 Why?
 First, they are the cheapest and secondly, they are fairly safe and low power.
-It's also worth considering that typical electronic detectors respond far better (e.g. are more sensitive) to red light than green or blue!
+It's also worth considering that typical electronic detectors respond far better (e.g. are more sensitive) to red light than green or blue - not to mention there being less atmospheric attenuation at "red" wavelengths!
 Some of these "fancier" laser pointers of other colors have electronic circuits in them that can prevent them from being modulated effectively.